nishitgala89/ProjectDissertation/README.md

 ### ***Approach 2: Models with Class weights***

-This approach uses below formula for class weight initialization.
+This approach uses below formula for class weight initialization.<br/>
-                  𝑤𝑗=𝑛_𝑠𝑎𝑚𝑝𝑙𝑒𝑠 / (𝑛_𝑐𝑙𝑎𝑠𝑠𝑒𝑠 ∗ 𝑛_𝑠𝑎𝑚𝑝𝑙𝑒𝑠𝑗)
+                  𝑤𝑗=𝑛_𝑠𝑎𝑚𝑝𝑙𝑒𝑠 / (𝑛_𝑐𝑙𝑎𝑠𝑠𝑒𝑠 ∗ 𝑛_𝑠𝑎𝑚𝑝𝑙𝑒𝑠𝑗)<br/>
-In the above formula, the n_samples refer to total training samples, n_classes is equal to 5 for the 5 rating of Morningstar and n_samplesj refers to the individual class sample count
+In the above formula, the n_samples refer to total training samples, n_classes is equal to 5 for the 5 rating of Morningstar and n_samplesj refers to the individual class sample count<br/>

 ### ***Approach 3: Stacked Model***
 In this approach, a custom stacked model is built comprising of a stack of ML models like Random Forest, XG Boost, Gradient Boost, Logistic Regression, bagging classifier feeding into a Linear Regression model with the architecture as shown in the below figure.
 This model was built using the concept of feeding the ML model predictions to a Linear Regression model which will then be used as a single final predictor that combines the output of all models and provides an output as a decimal value which will be rounded up as the final prediction